 On November 4, 1998, the college was given authority by the YST Business and Claims Committee Resolution No. 98-315 to enter into an affiliation agreement with the Sinte Gleska University of the Rosebud Sioux Tribe.
 The agreement allows ICC to operate as branch campus of SGU thereby providing accredited higher education courses.
 The agreement was approved by the North Central Association of Colleges and Schools, which SGU is a member and accredited by.

 ICC is independent of SGU, is permanent in nature, offers courses for credit and programs leading to various Vocational Technology Certificates, Associates of Arts & Sciences, and Bachelor of Arts & Science Degrees.
-The college is autonomous to the extent that it, /,,, and academic resources and support services for students
+The college is autonomous to the extent that it has its own faculty, administrative/supervisory, its own budgetary, hiring authority, and academic resources and support services for students.

 BOARD OF DIRECTORS